wendy2003888/search_imdb/README.md

 Please run `pip install -r requirements.txt`

 #### How to ues it
+Before run:
+- Go to the directory of search_imdb/search_imdb.
+- Create data folder. e.g. Run `mkdir data` in terminal under search_imdb/search_imdb directory.

 1. Run in command line
     - Open Terminal.
-    - Go to the directory of search_imdb.
+    - Go to the directory of search_imdb/search_imdb.
     - Type `python3 server.py`.
 First time run will take some time to get data and initilize.
     - Follow the instructions in the Terminal.